Predicting the Emergence of Induction Heads in Language Model Pretraining: Experiment 1: Natural Data

 \subsection{Methods}

 As briefly introduced earlier, \citet{aoyama-wilcox-2025-language} find that training an \gls{lm} with different batch sizes results in different phase transition points.
 In this experiment, we change context size and batch size to investigate their effect on the formation of \glspl{ih}.
-Specifically, we experiment with log-spaced batch and context sizes of $\{4, 8, 16, 32, 64, 128, 256, 512\}$, and $\{4, 8, 16, 32, 64, 128, 256, 512, 1024, 2048\}$, respectively.
+Specifically, we experiment with log-spaced batch and context sizes ranging from 4 to 512 and 4 to 2048, respectively.
 Since grid search is expensive, we fix the batch size at 16 while changing the context size, and fix the context size at 1024 while changing the batch size.
-We additionally test the effect of bigram repetitions alone by selecting subsets of the pretraining data and manipulating the proportion of bigram repetitions.
+We additionally test the effect of bigram repetitions alone by selecting subsets of the pretraining data.